ibm-cloud-docs/SecureGateway/securegateway_updates.md

 {: #v185fp1-features-and-fixes}

 - Upgrade Node.js to 10.19.0
-- Resolves the error when starting the Secure Gateway Client as Windows service
+- Resolve the error when starting the Secure Gateway Client as Windows service

 ## v1.8.5
 {: #v185}